rasalimi99/DeveloperAssignmentApp/README.md

 # 4: go to the package manager console in your visual studio and then run this command update-database
 # congrats! now run the application in visual studio

-# Note: sql server must be install in your computer to run application
+# Note: sql server must be install in your computer and in DeveloperAssignment/appsettings.json file please set Data Source to run application